-Botulinum toxin is made from a type of bacteria.
-It is a toxin that affects nerves.
+Botulinum toxin is made from a type of bacteria that affects nerves.
 An injection puts this toxin into muscle.
-There, it blocks the release of the chemical signal from the nerves to muscles.
-This will decrease the muscle contraction.
+This decreases muscle contractions for up to 4 months or longer with repeat use.

-The injection is FDA approved to treat:
+The injection is approved by the FDA to treat:

 Copyright © Nucleus Medical Media, Inc.

-The toxin can also interact with medications such as antibiotics.
-Tell your doctor about all of the medications that you are taking.
+The toxin can also interact with some medicines, such as antibiotics.
+Tell your doctor about the medicines that you are taking.

-Most often, none is given.
-Some people may prefer to have the area numbed for comfort.
-In this case, a topical anesthetic may be used.
+Anesthesia is not needed.
+Some people may choose to have the area numbed with ice or a topical anesthetic.

 A thin needle will be used.
-The toxin will be injected through the skin into the targeted muscle.
-You will often need several injections in a small area.
+The toxin will be injected through the skin into the muscle.
+More than one injection may be needed.

-The time needed will depend on the number of sites involved.
+The time needed will depend on the site and reason for the injection.
 It is often less than 20 minutes.

-Normal activities may be resumed after the procedure.
+Normal activities may be resumed.

 If you think you have an emergency, call for medical help right away.